What Is The Definition Of A Competent Person

 OSHA doesn't require a competent person for everything.
 But where the standard calls for one, it's not optional.
 Some common triggers:

 Each standard has its own nuance.
-On top of that, the excavation competent person needs soil mechanics.
-Even so, the scaffold competent person needs component recognition.
-The fall protection competent person needs anchor evaluation.
+The excavation competent person needs soil mechanics.
+Worth adding: the scaffold competent person needs component recognition.
+Also, the fall protection competent person needs anchor evaluation.
 One person can wear multiple hats — but only if they're actually competent in each area.

 How It Works in Practice